JaredBrown1/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+The organization of the web page such as paragraphs and headers

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block is for the entire bloack and display inline is for that whole line

 3. What are the 4 areas of the box model?

+content, header, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+both of the axis

 5. Explain why git is valuable to a team of developers.

+Its valuable because of version control.
+You can go back into different versions of your code and see what went wrong and correct it.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.